heartkinetics/assets-pryv.me/README.md

 ## Usage

-For the Pryv Lab platform, we deploy the assests using github gh-pages.
+For the Pryv Lab platform, we deploy the assets using github gh-pages.

 The URL of the file `index.json` is declared in the Service Information configuration part of **Pryv.io**'s platform settings.